 No depiction of female beauty:

 Donne might talk about women but he never praised their beauty.
-He never said that he liked hairs or lips of his beloved.
-He is love-devotee and talks about emotions not physical appearance.
+He never said that he liked the hairs or lips of his beloved.
+He is a love devotee and talks about emotions, not physical appearances.
 For him, love is not just about sex.
 If he talks about any part of her beloved’s body then he mere describes its charm.
 Moreover, in his eyes, physical contact is not necessary for love.
 This very fact is evident from “Valediction: Forbidden Mourning”.
 It is desirous and spiritual.
-In this regard, John Donne is different from the second best love poet of his era.
+In this regard, John Donne is different from the second-best love poet of his era.

 Donne’s philosophy is limited to love.
-He has covered only one topic in his poems i.e. “Love”.
-Only love poetry of John Donne is not limited to the philosophy of love but “Divine Poems” are also about love.
+He has covered only this topic in his poems.
+Only love poetry of John Donne is not limited to the philosophy of love but “Divine Poems” are also about it.
 However, in those poems love is for Christ and God.
 In love poems, it is typically between him and his wife Anne Moore.
 Thus, he has no worldly philosophy.
-He never touched politics or other social issues of his society nor does he mention any sophisticated philosophy in his poems.
+He never touched politics or any other social issue of his society nor does he mention any sophisticated philosophy in his poems.
 He is best in one and only one topic i.e. “Love”.
 His approach in this regard is Platonic and Petrarchan; where love for the body is not considered love but lust; pure love is of the soul.
 Thus, it is another trait of John Donne, which makes him overall best love poet.

 Variety of emotions:

 Songs and sonnets are all about emotions.
 What makes him the best poet of every century is his wide range of emotions; no previous writer or poet has such a long list of emotions as John Donne has.
-List of his love affairs is also long.
+The list of his love affairs is also long.
 He has spent time with many women.
 Some relations were temporary, whereas some were everlasting.
-What he experienced, he expressed it in form of poetry; therefore, every line, each word and every single poem of John Donne is full of emotions.
-Hence, this capability of John Donne also separates him from masses and helps him to gain the title of a best love poet.
+What he experienced, he expressed in form of poetry; therefore, every line, each word and every single poem of John Donne is full of emotions.
+Hence, this capability of John Donne also separates him from the masses and helps him to gain the title of the best love poet.